teisdbr/winlibrs-docs-test/data-elements.md

 {% assign error = site.data.error["20060"] -%}
 4 | {{error.descc4}} | {{error.err_no}} | {{ error.err_message }}

+___

+### Notes:
-`Note: Reporting Period identifies the month and year that the Incident-Based data in a data submission file is being reported.
+* `Reporting Period identifies the month and year that the Incident-Based data in a data submission file is being reported.
 All data in the data submission does not have to correspond to this date (i.e., Modifications and Time-Window Submissions will be from preceding months).`

 ____